 Lorne Needle is a Curriculum Development Manager at Google.
 Formerly, Lorne was the Chief Community Investment Officer at United Way Bay Area, and leading United Way’s programs and partnerships in seven Bay Area counties.
 Lorne serves on the Executive Committee of the East Bay Economic Development Alliance, chairs the Youth Council of the Workforce Investment San Francisco board, and is also a mayoral appointee to the Citizens Advisory Committee for the S.F.
 Department of Children, Youth, and Families.
 He has worked for over twenty years in youth development, prevention and health, workforce development, school-linked services, and other areas.
 Lorne was the Director of Peer Resources in the mid 1990s.
 Lorne holds a BA in Public Policy and MBA from Stanford University.

-Patricia Barraza is a 20 year veteran alumna to Peer Resources 1992-2012.
+Patricia is a 20 year veteran alumna to Peer Resources 1992-2012.
 Patricia serves on the Peer Resources Advisory Committee because, as she says, “Peers was always a way for me to advocate and have a voice for youth that hadn’t found theirs yet.”
 Patricia is currently the After-School Coordinator at John O’Connell High School in San Francisco.

 Pui Ling Tam, Executive Director, Peer Resources

 Prior to joining Peer Resources, Pui Ling was a high school English teacher in New York, and led Youth Empowerment Programs at a community-based organization in Chinatown, San Francisco.
-She is a core member of Teachers 4 Social Justice, has served on the Board of Directors of LYRIC, an LGBTQQ youth organization, and is currently a member of the Board of Directors for Parents for Public Schools San Francisco.
+She is a core member of Teachers 4 Social Justice, has served on the Board of Directors of LYRIC, an LGBTQQ youth organization, and the Board of Directors for Parents for Public Schools San Francisco.
 Pui Ling graduated from Brown University and has a master’s degree in Curriculum Studies and Teacher Education from Stanford University.

 Samantha Sherman has been a part of Peer Resources from middle school through high school and college.
 As a Junior at SF state, she is interning with Peer Resources at Balboa High School.
 Her involvement in peer programing ranges from mentor to youth council member to volunteer.